 I have fond memories of dying Easter eggs with my family the week before Easter.
 I remember barely being able to sleep wondering how in the world the Easter bunny fit through the front door and why I never heard him hiding the eggs around the living room.
 We’d gather with cousins for Easter dinner and barely eat a thing because we were too excited about hunting Easter eggs.

 Easter Sunday was also a time for going to church dressed in our Sunday best – usually brand new outfits and white church shoes.
 We’d listen to the resurrection story and sing songs about our risen Savior.
 We were faithful holiday church service attenders.
 You can read more about my church history here.

-Now I have a family of my own with two little boys.
+Now I have three children of my own.

-Creating traditions for our family and teaching our children God’s word is now up to us.
-It is a joy to teach our children about Jesus, and we take seriously the call to disciple them in the ways of God.
+Creating Easter traditions for our family and teaching our children God’s word is now up to my husband and me.

 As a family, we seek to be intentional in everything we do and this includes how we approach holidays.
 We don’t like doing things just because it’s the way it has always been done, and we’re not afraid to do things a little differently if that’s where our convictions take us.

 For the longest, Easter has boggled our minds and tormented our hearts.